Ninjago: Seabound: Plot

 On the Island of the Keepers, the ninja warn Chief Mammatus to prepare to defend the Storm Amulet.
 However, Zane realises it is a fake and that the real amulet was taken by Clutch Powers to the Explorers Club.
 Wu, Cole, Misako, Kai and Ray arrive at the Explorers Club and are forced to battle Kalmaar.
 Meanwhile, Nya uses her powers to call whales to bring the stranded Hydro Bounty back to Ninjago City.
 As Kai is pursuing Kalmaar through the streets of Ninjago City, Antonia and Nelson obtain the amulet and are chased by Kalmaar, but he escapes with the amulet.
 Benthomaar tells the ninja the tale of Nyad, the first Elemental Master of Water, who defeated Wojira by becoming one with the ocean.
 When Kalmaar tries to leave the city, Nya steals the amulet and Cole takes it to Shintaro for protection without realising it is fake, allowing Kalmaar to reawaken Wojira.

 Rising sea levels mark the invasion of Ninjago City by Kalmaar riding on Wojira, which forces the citizens to evacuate.
 While the ninja are trying to save civilians, Nya challenges Kalmaar and Wojira.
 Jay becomes trapped in his submersible vehicle and is saved by Benthomaar, but inhales water in his lungs.
 To save Jay and Ninjago City, Nya becomes one with the ocean, an act that can never be undone, causing the water to be removed from Jay's lungs.
 A battle takes place between the ninja and Kalmaar in which Benthomaar breaks Kalmaar's trident causing him to lose control of Wojira.
 This results in Kalmaar being swallowed whole by Wojira.
 Nya transforms into a water dragon and defeats Wojira by destroying the Wave Amulet.
 Having merged with the endless sea, however, Nya can no longer remain on land and feels the ocean calling to her.
 After a tearful goodbye, she leaves the Ninja and returns to the ocean.
-Afterwards, the ninja hold a memorial ceremony to honor her and Nya is seen happily swimming with the whales in a final shot.
+Afterwards, the ninja hold a memorial ceremony to honor her and Nya is seen happily swimming with the whales in the final shot of the series.